telerik/ajax-docs/api/client/Telerik.Web.UI.RadToggleButton.md

 * [Telerik.Web.UI.ButtonBase.PostBackButtonBase]({%slug Telerik.Web.UI.ButtonBase.PostBackButtonBase%})
 * *[Telerik.Web.UI.RadToggleButton]({%slug Telerik.Web.UI.RadToggleButton%})*

 ## Methods

-### get_toggleStates
+### get_iconElement

-Gets a collection of RadButtonToggleState objects that belong to the RadToggleButton control.
+Gets a reference to the HTML element that holds the icon.

 #### Parameters

 #### Returns

-`Array` A collection of RadButtonToggleState objects that belong to the RadToggleButton control.
+`Element` A reference to the HTML element that holds the icon.

 ### get_selectedToggleState